opensearch-project/opensearch-java/UPGRADING.md

 ### OperatingSystemMemoryInfo
 - The `freePercent` and `usedPercent` properties have been corrected to be of type `double` instead of `int`.

+### NodeInfo
+- The `totalIndexingBuffer` and `totalIndexingBufferInBytes` properties are now of type `JsonData` to handle OpenSearch 3.0 where they've correctly as previously their values were swapped.

 ### NodeInfoSettingsHttpType
 - The `NodeInfoSettingsHttpType` class is now an untagged union between `String` and `NodeInfoSettingsHttpTypeConfig`.